Blankman: Plot

 Over time, Darryl uses his Blankman identity to protect various community members, build up a reputation, and inspire not only the town's citizens but other real-life superheroes.
 One person interested in him is Kimberly Jonz, a fellow reporter whom Kevin hopes to win the affection of.
 When Kimberly wants to know if it's possible to get an interview with Blankman, Kevin begs Darryl to allow her to interview him.
 He relents, on the condition that she wear a carnation.
 Taking her on his Blank-Cycle at the train tracks, he brings her to his secret hideout: the "Blank Station", an abandoned subway station filled with all of his inventions, or, in his words, "junk".
 Kimberly interviews him about how and why he took up crime fighting, revealing it was because of the death of his grandmother.
 Impressed by his heroics and modesty, Kimberly immediately falls in love with him.
 She kisses him, only for him to panic when he gets an erection.

 Mayor Harris attempts to bring in outside money to pay the IOUs the city has been giving its workers and requests that Blankman be there to protect the people and receive a special award.
 As the money is released, Minelli's henchmen storm the bank and take the mayor hostage, threatening to detonate explosives.
-At the police chief's request and the crowd's chants, Blankman attempts to save the mayor; even with Kevin's help, he is unable to stop the crooks, nor defuse the bombs.
+At the police chief's request and the crowd's chants, Blankman attempts to save the mayor, but even with Kevin's help, he is unable to stop the crooks, nor defuse the bombs.
 Before the bombs go off, Darryl reveals his identity and his grandmother's support for the mayor.
-Harris wishes him well, warning him to run, and says he will tell his grandmother about Darryl.
+Harris wishes him well, warning him to run, and says he will tell Darryl's grandmother about him.
 Blankman runs out screaming as the bank explodes, killing Harris.
 The crowd, seeing his failure, turn on him and chase him down the street.
 Now a pariah, Darryl gives up on crime fighting and even a possible relationship with Kimberly.
 Trying for a normal life, he gets a job at a McDonald's.